The Rescuers (book)

-The Rescuers is a British children's novel written by Margery Sharp and illustrated by Garth Williams; its first edition was published in 1959 by Collins in the United Kingdom and Little, Brown in the United States.
-The novel is the first in a series of stories about Miss Bianca, a socialite mouse who volunteered to lend assistance to people and animals in danger.
+The Rescuers is a British children's novel written by Margery Sharp and illustrated by Garth Williams.
+Its first edition was published in 1959 by Collins in the United Kingdom and Little, Brown in the United States.
+The novel is the first in a series of nine about Miss Bianca, a socialite mouse who volunteers to lend assistance to people and animals in danger.